lafkob/swe681_game/README.md

 This is our secure game written for SWE 681 in Spring 2016.
 Here's some information on the game Traverse: https://boardgamegeek.com/boardgame/3313/traverse.

 ## Technology
- -Java/Spring
+ - Java/Spring
- -REST + a little MVC
+ - REST + a little MVC
- -MySQL
+ - MySQL

 ## Tomcat setup
 Replace the context.xml in the tomcat config directory with the one provided under /config.
 You'll also need to put the password for your database in there.